-The first step is understanding what makes an effective ticket or user story.
+The first step in mastering ticket writing is understanding what makes an effective ticket or user story.
 At Heady, we use agile INVEST principles.

 In an ideal world, agile tickets should be:

-With these principles in mind, let’s see how they translate into a new signup feature for our fictitious product.
+Now let's see how these principles translate into a new signup feature for our imaginary product.

 As a <user>